Coaching and Leadership from a Complexity Perspective

 “In a world where causality is systemic, entangled, in flux, and often elusive, we cannot design for absolute outcomes.
 Instead, we need to design for emergence. “ Ann Pendleton-Jullian

-How to respond to an increasingly ‘white water world’ is the primary challenge facing today’s leaders and leadership, and it changes coaching and leadership development accordingly in these contexts.
+How to respond to an increasingly uncertain and complex world in flux is the primary challenge facing today’s leaders and leadership, and it changes coaching and leadership development accordingly in these contexts.

 There is an emerging quality, a different dimension, that defines coaching and leadership development from a complexity viewpoint:

 The complexity part signifies, that we draw on a multitude of perspectives based on a coherent theory and practice of leadership for today’s disruptive, volatile, and intensively networked society.
-We are commited to working with what is, with probing, sensing and safe-to-fail experiments for adaptive contexts.
+We are committed to working with what is, with probing, sensing, and safe-to-fail experiments for adaptive contexts.

-The coaching aspect means that we don’t come with ready made solutions and recipies and that we enable our clients, private and corporate, to find their own solutions in the circumstances of their everyday challenges.
+The coaching aspect means that we don’t come with ready-made solutions and recipes and that we enable our clients, private and corporate, to find their own solutions in the circumstances of their everyday challenges.
 However, Complexity Coaching goes beyond the aspect of bringing out the fullest personal and professional potential in a leader.
-It brings in the whole relationship with people’s embeddednes in different systems and environments.
-Complexity coaching looks as much at the ecosystemic context, the ‘inbetween’ and the relationship dynamics as well as the actions and skills of individual leaders.
+It brings in the whole relationship with people’s embeddedness in different systems and environments.
+Complexity coaching looks as much at the ecosystemic context, the ‘in-between’ and the relationship dynamics as well as the actions and skills of individual leaders.